 How To Make Spinach Stuffed Shells Ahead Of Time

-This is an easy recipe to make in steps to reduce your time in the kitchen.
-Here are some tips on making spinach stuffed pasta shells ahead of time.
+This easy recipe can be made in steps to reduce your time in the kitchen.
+Here are some tips on making spinach-stuffed pasta shells ahead of time.

-- Boil the pasta, chill it and keep it tightly wrapped in the fridge until you’re ready to stuff it.
+- Boil the pasta, chill it, and store it in an airtight container in the fridge until you’re ready to stuff it.

 - Make the spinach-ricotta cheese mixture and keep it in the fridge until you’re ready to stuff the shells.
 This can be made 1-2 days ahead of time.